Hanoi Temple Of Literature

 History

-The grand complex was constructed in 1070 under Ly Thanh Tong’s dynasty, first to honor Confucius and nowadays to celebrate the doctorates and high rank scholars of Vietnam.
-In 1076, King Ly Nhan Tong continued the work and built Quoc Tu Giam as the first university of Vietnam.
+The grand complex was constructed in 1070 during the Ly Thanh Tong dynasty, originally established to honor Confucius.
+Today, it serves to celebrate the achievements of scholars and the nation's academic professionals in Vietnam.
+In 1076, King Ly Nhan Tong expanded the site by establishing Quoc Tu Giam, recognized as the first university in Vietnam.

 Photo by @paulocosta